Christian Bethancourt Player Props: Rays vs. Cubs

 Christian Bethancourt At The Plate

-- Bethancourt is batting .256 with nine doubles, seven home runs and five walks.
+- Bethancourt is hitting .256 with nine doubles, seven home runs and five walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.